It’s nearly that wonderful time again, and I do mean that sincerely, Christmas!

 - model reading to the younger generation.
 Monkey see as Monkey do.
 At school it’s all about modelling everything for children from trying out new fruit taste to how to write and count in real life.
 So many times I’ve had parents come in and “confess” (though they should feel no shame) that reading is a struggle.
 More often than not their kids will be struggling too.
 Kids need to see the point.
 Why are you teaching me to read when no one reads?

 - accept that reading doesn’t always mean stories.
-It means: magazines; blogs; articles; newspapers; signs; menus; posters; leaflets; receipts; biographies; cookbooks; non-fiction books; bibles; packets; television; internet; the list goes on….
+It means: magazines; blogs; articles; newspapers; signs; menus; posters; leaflets; receipts; biographies; cookbooks; non-fiction books; bibles; packets; television; websites; the list goes on….

 So that is my plea.
 Let’s all get stuck in and get reading.
 Whatever form that may take.